jallex/website-portfolio/readme-file.txt

 To do:
 need:
-- Make envelope turn into clicker at bottom on mouseover
 - fix modal open mobile
 - fix about page window resize
-- Render some raytracer examples and add to code section
 - Create demo reel and add it to demo section
-- Update resume: specific tech for BOA

 nice to have:
 - Make a better See Project! button